Raising Ducks for Meat

 There are other breeds, such as the Rouen, Aylesbury, and Blue Swedish, that will provide a decent size carcass.
 These breeds have colored feather shafts.
 Although this does not affect the flavor of the meat, it will make it a bit more difficult to get a clean looking carcass.

-Ducks have more oily skin and meat than chickens, since they are adapted to life in water.
-If you don’t care for the greasiness of most duck meat, try Moscovies.
+Ducks have oilier skin and meat than chickens since they are adapted to live in water.
+If you don’t care for the greasiness of most duck meat, try Muscovies.
 Their oil gland is not as well developed as most ducks and their meat is lighter.
-Be aware that Moscovies are prone to flightiness and you may need to cover their pen or clip the feathers on their wings to keep them at home.
-They are also quieter than most ducks and make reliable brooders and mothers.
-If you wish to keep a breed that will raise future generations without an incubator, the Muscovy may be your best bet.
-They will often raise several clutches of ducklings each year.
-For the self reliant homesteader, this is an important consideration.
+Be aware that Muscovies are prone to flightiness and you may need to cover their pen or clip the feathers on one wing to keep them at home.
+Some states have regulations about keeping them because they have escaped and created problems for local waterfowl populations.

 Check out this video about Pekin ducklings, from Cackle Hatcheries…